vegardege/pvstream/README.md

 [![Code Quality](https://github.com/vegardege/pvstream/actions/workflows/code-quality.yml/badge.svg)](https://github.com/vegardege/pvstream/actions/workflows/code-quality.yml)

-`pvstream` is a Rust library with python bindings allowing you to efficiently stream download, parse, and filter pageview from Wikimedia's hourly dumps.
+`pvstream` is a Rust library with python bindings allowing you to efficiently stream download, parse, and filter pageviews from Wikimedia's hourly dumps.

 The library can be used from Rust or python.
 In both languages you can choose between an iterator of parsed objects, made available on the fly as the file